Fact checked

 Remember to keep your will and other planning documents in a safe place and let your executor know where they are.

-You can register your Willful will and final wishes for free on the Canada Will Registry.
+You can register your will and final wishes for free on the Willful Will Registry.
 The registry keeps a secure log of where your will is, just in case your executor forgets.

 Can I change my funeral wishes after documenting them?